chinamike65/hugo-tuolesi/content/book3/book3en.md

 The study characteristics of Gelugpa.

 The compassionate master, taking into account the difficulties of all living beings in their studies, explained to us the essence of the path to enlightenment - "The Three Paths".

 The "San Shi Dao" explained by the master focuses on the basics.
 In terms of content, it is mainly based on the teachings of the predecessors of the Gelug School and the sages of the Kadam School.
-The front and back sections of the whole book can  explain and supplement each other.
+The front and back sections of the whole book  explain and supplement each other.

-In teaching the Dharma, the master cultivated profound and extensive knowledge, and adopted a comprehensive teaching method, including Yin and Ming, which was used when explaining the five great treatises.
+In teaching the Dharma, the master cultivated profound and extensive knowledge, and adopted a comprehensive teaching method, including Yin and Ming, which was used when explaining the five traditional monastic subjects.
 The logic is rigorous and clear.

-In the whole "San Shi Dao", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must take a bright road from attaining perfection in the world to liberation and becoming a Buddha.
+On the whole "San Shi Dao", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must take a bright road from attaining perfection in the world to liberation and becoming a Buddha.

 The lower Path mainly talks about the impermanence of life, the suffering of the three evil paths, taking refuge, and knowing cause and effect.
 Liberation from the cycle of samsara; the middle Path talks about bodhicitta, the ten paramitas, and the four captures, with the goal of attaining Buddhahood.